Yelp/dataloader-codegen/README.md

 dataloader-codegen is an opinionated JavaScript library for automagically generating [DataLoaders](https://github.com/graphql/dataloader) over a set of resources (e.g. HTTP endpoints), with a predictable interface, and maintains type safety.

+Read more about the motivation behind this library in our recent blog post: https://engineeringblog.yelp.com/2020/04/open-sourcing-dataloader-codegen.html

 ![header](./images/header.png)

 **Features**: